lizmat/articles/a-gaze-of-iterators-1.md

     .say
 }
 ```
 And you'd be right: what you see above is more or less essentially what is happening under the hood.
-Of course, really is a bit more complicated, as in this example we didn't account for any loop phasers, such as [`FIRST`, `NEXT` and `LAST`](https://docs.raku.org/language/phasers#index-entry-Phasers__FIRST-FIRST).
+Of course, reality is a bit more complicated: in this example we for instance didn't account for handling any loop phasers ([`FIRST`, `NEXT` and `LAST`](https://docs.raku.org/language/phasers#index-entry-Phasers__FIRST-FIRST)).
 But the basic principle is the same!

 ## Conclusion